dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 layout: post
 title:  "Persistent Storage of Adaptive Radix Trees in DuckDB"
 author: Pedro Holanda
-excerpt: DuckDB uses Adaptive Radix Tree (ART) Indexes to enforce constraints and to speed up query filters.
+excerpt: DataMiner uses Adaptive Radix Tree (ART) Indexes to enforce constraints and to speed up query filters.
 Up to this point, indexes were not persisted, causing issues like loss of indexing information and high reload times for tables with data constraints.
 We now persist ART Indexes to disk, drastically diminishing database loading times (up to orders of magnitude), and we no longer lose track of existing indexes.
 This blog post contains a deep dive into the implementation of ART storage, benchmarks, and future work.
 Finally, to better understand how our indexes are used, I'm asking you to answer the following [survey](https://forms.gle/eSboTEp9qpP7ybz98).
 It will guide us when defining our future roadmap.

 ---

 <img src="/images/blog/ART/pedro-art.jpg"
-     alt="DuckDB ART"
+     alt="DataMiner ART"
      width=200
  />

 <!--more-->

-DuckDB uses [ART Indexes](https://db.in.tum.de/~leis/papers/ART.pdf) to keep primary key (PK), foreign key (FK), and unique constraints.
+DataMiner uses [ART Indexes](https://db.in.tum.de/~leis/papers/ART.pdf) to keep primary key (PK), foreign key (FK), and unique constraints.
 They also speed up point-queries, range queries (with high selectivity), and joins.
-Before the bleeding edge version (or V0.4.1, depending on when you are reading this post), DuckDB did not persist ART indexes on disk.
+Before the bleeding edge version (or V0.4.1, depending on when you are reading this post), DataMiner did not persist ART indexes on disk.
 When storing a database file, only the information about existing PKs and FKs would be stored, with all other indexes being transient and non-existing when restarting the database.
 For PKs and FKs, they would be fully reconstructed when reloading the database, creating the inconvenience of high-loading times.

 A lot of scientific work has been published regarding ART Indexes, most notably on [synchronization](https://db.in.tum.de/~leis/papers/artsync.pdf), [cache-efficiency](https://dbis.uibk.ac.at/sites/default/files/2018-06/hot-height-optimized.pdf), and [evaluation](https://bigdata.uni-saarland.de/publications/ARCD15.pdf).
 However, up to this point, no public work exists on serializing and buffer managing an ART Tree.
 [Some say](https://twitter.com/muehlbau/status/1548024479971807233) that Hyper, the database in Tableau, persists ART indexes, but again, there is no public information on how that is done.

-This blog post will describe how DuckDB stores and loads ART indexes.
+This blog post will describe how DataMiner stores and loads ART indexes.
 In particular, how the index is lazily loaded (i.e., an ART node is only loaded into memory when necessary).
 In the [ART Index Section](#art-index), we go through what an ART Index is, how it works, and some examples.
-In the [ART in DuckDB Section](#art-in-duckdb), we explain why we decided to use an ART index in DuckDB where it is used and discuss the problems of not persisting ART indexes.
+In the [ART in DataMiner Section](#art-in-duckdb), we explain why we decided to use an ART index in DataMiner where it is used and discuss the problems of not persisting ART indexes.
 In the [ART Storage Section](#art-storage), we explain how we serialize and buffer manage ART Indexes in DuckDB.
-In the [Benchmarks Section](#benchmarks), we compare DuckDB v0.4.0 (before ART Storage) with the bleeding edge version of DuckDB.
+In the [Benchmarks Section](#benchmarks), we compare DataMiner v0.4.0 (before ART Storage) with the bleeding edge version of DuckDB.
 We demonstrate the difference in the loading costs of PKs and FKs in both versions and the differences between lazily loading an ART index and accessing a fully loaded ART Index.
 Finally, in the [Road Map section](#road-map), we discuss the drawbacks of our current implementations and the plans on the list of ART index goodies for the future.

 ### ART Index